Couscous: Tunisia

 In Tunisia, couscous is usually spicy, made with harissa sauce, and served commonly with vegetables and meat, including lamb, fish, seafood, beef, and sometimes (in southern regions) camel.
 Fish couscous is a Tunisian specialty and can also be made with octopus, squid or other seafood in a hot, red, spicy sauce.

 Couscous can also be served as a dessert.
 It is then called Masfuf.
 Masfuf can also contain raisins, grapes, or pomegranate seeds.

 Libya

 In Libya, couscous is mostly served with lamb (but sometimes camel meat or, rarely, beef) in Tripoli and the western parts of Libya, but not during official ceremonies or weddings.
 Another way to eat couscous is as a dessert; it is prepared with dates, sesame, and pure honey and is locally referred to as maghrood.

+Malta

+In Malta, small round pasta slightly larger than typical couscous is known as kusksu.
+It is commonly used in a dish of the same name, which includes broad beans (known in Maltese as ful) and ġbejniet, a local type of cheese.

 Mauritania

 In Mauritania, the couscous uses large wheat grains (mabroum) and is darker than the yellow couscous of Morocco.
 It is cooked with lamb, beef, or camel meat together with vegetables, primarily onion, tomato, and carrots, then mixed with a sauce and served with ghee, locally known as dhen.